Correlations in the continuous multispecies TASEP on a ring: Correlations for the case

-The ways in which the remaining entries can be assigned values are in bijection with standard Young tableaux of shape $\lambda_{i,k}=(n-2,s+t-k+1,s-i+k+1)$ by Lemma~\ref{lem:syt} because there is no wrapping from any of the rows.
+The ways in which the remaining elements can be assigned values are in bijection with standard Young tableaux of shape $\lambda_{i,k}=(n-2,s+t-k+1,s-i+k+1)$ by Lemma~\ref{lem:syt}, since there is no wrapping between any of the rows.
 We also have $|\lambda|=N-i$.
 This gives us

-where $f_\lambda$ is the number of standard Young tableaux of shape $\lambda.$ By the hook length formula for a $3$-row partition~\eqref{3tab}, we have:
+where $f_\lambda$ is the number of standard Young tableaux of shape $\lambda$.
+By the hook length formula for a $3$-row partition~\eqref{3tab}, we have